SeafoodStudios/ChordAuth/README.md

   </tr>
 </table>

+## ⚠️ ChordAuth is still in early development, and will not work easily.
+We advise you to check back later, when ChordAuth is more polished.
+Use ChordAuth at your own risk.

 ChordAuth is a _decentralized_ **authentication** and **storage** protocol where the client _really_ owns their data.

 All the ChordAuth protocol requires is a **public key**, which is like your _username_, and your **private key**, which is your _password_.
 The private key is never required by any server, and is instead used for creating a signature, which is basically revealing that you are in fact, you, without revealing anything secret.
 Nobody needs to trust the other end, because using this protocol, this is possible.